jasons-archived/Raylib-ECS-Prototype/docs/dev-guide.md

 # patterns
 These are development pattern "tricks" needed to be used in this codebase.
-It is likely that users of this engine need to use similar patterns.
+It is likely that users of this framework need to use similar patterns.

 - cast input `ref` struct to ptr to circumvent `return ref` type checks.
 Only use this when you ***KNOW*** the function is safe, but here's how:
 ```cs